By: RJ Fisher Last Update: December 2022

 Ha, I’m exaggerating of course.
 The area around Sapa is gorgeous and the hilltribe people are real, but the truth is that the tourist masses are creating a problem.
 It has become a highly commercialized attraction.

 Harassment by touts trying to sell you anything is a big nuisance.
-We booked a 15 km trek and local kids were following us with their rubbish souvenirs for the whole 15 km!
+We booked a 15 km trek and local kids followed us with their rubbish souvenirs for the whole 15 km!
 Worst part is of course that these kids are probably being exploited.
 Furthermore, we were not just trekking in a group, but in a parade of groups.
 3 groups in front of us and 4 more behind us.
 How’s that for an authentic experience?

 Untouched Pu Luong